ggerganov/hnreplies/README.md

 # HNReplies

-A service for getting the latest replies to an HN user
+A service for scraping the latest replies to HN users.

 Sample API endpoint: https://hnreplies.ggerganov.com/get.php